Online Technology Requirements for blended and online graduate education courses.

 - It is the responsibility of the student to ensure that they meet the minimum technology requirements in advance of the course start date.
 Having access and utilizing these technology tools are a part of the learning experience for our courses.
 If you have any questions in regards to how technology will be utilized in a particular course, contact the instructor directly.

-- A student should contact Dr. Gina Marx, program director, if they have any concerns about the technology requirements for this program.
+- Students should contact their program director if they have any concerns about the technology requirements for this program.